DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 The certificate must be the same as the one you used to enable TLS connections in your ODM release.
 For more information, see [Server certificates](https://www.ibm.com/docs/en/odm/9.5.0?topic=servers-server-certificates).

-### Manage a digital 'client' certificate to communicate with the ODM Runtime
+### Manage a 'client' certificate to communicate with the ODM Runtime

-1. Generate a self-signed certificate.
+1. Generate a self-signed client certificate.

 If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (.crt file) and a private key (.key file) that accept the domain name *myclient.com*.
 The expiration is set to 1000 days: